jlingford/personal-website/content/blog/gtdb-to-diamond-taxonomy-database.md

 Each fasta file in the `protein_faa_reps` dir is named with its genome ID, starting with the `GB_GCA_` or `RS_GCF_` prefix, and ending with the suffix `_protein.faa.gz`.
 Each fasta feader within the files contains a unique protein accession identifier and other information from Prodigal.
 These protein accession ID's are not very useful on their own.
-It would be more helpful if each fasta header contained the genome ID too.
+It would be more helpful if each fasta header contained the genome ID too, since the genome ID can be used to search against the GenBank, RefSeq, or GTDB webservers.
-So we can add that info with Bash and Awk:
+We can add genome ID's to each header with Bash and Awk:

 ```bash
 # navigate to the extracted faa file directory